 Paddy was born in 1943 in Enniskillen, County Fermanagh, Ireland and grew up on the farm that has been in the family for generations.
 A talented student, he attended the National University of Ireland (Dublin) 1964-68, receiving a B.A. and a Higher Diploma in Education.
-After moving to Canada, he earned a B.Ed and Post-Graduate Diploma from the University of Saskatchewan.
+After moving to Canada, he earned a B.Ed and post-graduate diploma from the University of Saskatchewan.

-A talented actor, Paddy performed in little theatre groups in Swift Current and Saskatoon, and was one of the four members and creative collaborators of Prairie Brew, a stage performance celebrating Canadian writers.
+A talented actor, Paddy performed in little theatre groups in Swift Current and Saskatoon, and was one of the four members and creative collaborators of Prairie Brew, a stage performance celebrating Prairie writers.
 In addition, he performed in audio drama productions for CJUS radio, and narrated the the film The New Canadians.

 Many came to know Paddy through his role as shareholder and editor-in-chief of Thistledown Press, a national literary publisher based in Saskatoon.
 During this time, he participated in numerous meetings and activities related to the Saskatchewan Writers Guild, the Saskatchewan Arts Board, and other provincial and national arts organizations such as the Literary Press Group and Association of Canadian Publishers.
 He co-edited a series of anthologies: Dancing Visions (contemporary Canadian poetry); The Last Map is the Heart (contemporary western Canadian fiction); Coming of Age: Fictions for a New Century (international fiction); Something to Declare: An Anthology of International Literature for Secondary Schools, Oxford University Press; and Contents Three.